 - Detailed Logging

 Now, IBM has acquired this company, which corresponds with their business strategy as they have been focusing on SOA and services around that for a while.
 This acquisition takes their vision further which is about AON (Application Oriented Network).
-Now other important aspect is, how about vendors like CISCO, as 90% network equipment used world wide is CISCO based.
-What are they doing in this domain.
-Than you guessed it right they are on it.
+Now another important aspect is, how about vendors like CISCO, as 90% of network equipment used worldwide is CISCO based.
+What are they doing in this domain?
+Then you guessed it right they are on it.
 Read more about that here.

-Well keeping all this in mind, I think the nature of future S/W applications interaction with network will change forever and that's why this is so interesting.
+Well keeping all this in mind, I think the nature of future S/W applications interact with the network will change forever and that's why this is so interesting.

 Bill Burnham, a renowned venture capitalist (VC) and who invested in Datapower, lays out his thoughts on this.